sethschori/sethschori.github.io/_posts/2019-01-23-next-data-science-steps.md

 prestigious university, and is working in the industry.
 Although the course material is fairly old, he thinks that Andrew explains the material really well.
 It's a 55-hour course (free!) and I've recently gotten started on it.

 - Finally, another client I've been assisting with work that's tangentially related to programming has more directly involved me in programming.
-I've getting my toes wet with Ruby on Rails and it's my first time working with a production web app.
+I've been getting my toes wet with Ruby on Rails and it's my first time working with a production web app.
 It's been interesting trying to wrap my brain around all the parts of a web app (still more to learn!) and to see how things are set up at a startup where the founders are all accomplished